luca-arts/addattachment/docs/architecture/game_elements/targets.md

 ## trash cans
 ![buckets](./imgs/blikvanger.jpg)

-there are multiple trash cans positioned over the playfield, above each trash can there's a spot, showing which trash can is the target;
+there are multiple trash cans positioned over the playfield.
+Above each trash can there's a spot aimed downwards, showing which trash can is the current target.
 There's a random countdown for when to switch spots and thus to decide which is the correct goal.